 Every OLES case is initiated by a report of an incident or allegation.
-The OLES receives reports 24 hours a day, seven days a week.
-During this reporting period, the majority of incident reports came directly from the facilities.
+OLES receives reports 24 hours a day, seven days a week.
+During this reporting period, most incident reports came directly from the facilities.

 Decrease in Reported Incidents and Incident Types